-From 1 January 2025, all local governments will be required to audio record parts of a meeting that are closed to the public.
-Additionally, as proposed in the Bill's reforms, the Inspector will be able to order that the local government release the audio recording to the public if the Inspector determines that the meeting was not closed in accordance with the Act or regulations.
+All local governments are required to audio record parts of a meeting that are closed to the public.
+Additionally, as proposed in the reforms, the Inspector will be able to order that the local government release the audio recording to the public if the Inspector determines that the meeting was not closed in accordance with the Act or regulations.